 The Effects: Environment

-Nutrient pollution fuels the growth of harmful algal blooms which devastate aquatic ecosystems.
+Nutrient pollution fuels the growth of harmful algal blooms which have negative impacts on aquatic ecosystems.

 Direct exposure to algae

-Harmful algal blooms sometimes create toxins that can kill fish and other animals.
-After being consumed by small fish and shellfish, these toxins move up the food chain and hurt larger animals like sea lions, turtles, dolphins, birds, manatees, and fish.
+Harmful algal blooms sometimes create toxins that are detrimental to fish and other animals.
+After being consumed by small fish and shellfish, these toxins move up the food chain and can impact larger animals like sea lions, turtles, dolphins, birds and manatees.

-Even if algal blooms are not toxic, they can hurt aquatic life by blocking out sunlight and clogging fish gills.
+Even if algal blooms are not toxic, they can negatively impact aquatic life by blocking out sunlight and clogging fish gills.

 Dead zones and hypoxia

-Nutrient pollution can create dead zones, areas in water with little or no oxygen where aquatic life cannot survive.
+Nutrient pollution can create dead zones - areas in water with little or no oxygen - where aquatic life cannot survive.
 Also known as hypoxia, these areas are caused by algal blooms consuming oxygen as they die and decompose.
-Aquatic animals must leave the affected area or die.
-Young fish and seafloor dwellers like crabs and clams are most likely to die in hypoxic areas.
+Aquatic animals - particularly young fish and seafloor dwellers like crabs and clams - must leave the affected area to survive.